-Attendees will include policymakers, leaders from community-based organizations, federal and state government officials, health care providers, youth and members from national and state associations.
+Attendees will include policymakers, leaders from community-based organizations, federal and state government officials, health care providers, non-profits, youth and members from national and state associations.

 Participants will convene to publicize effective and emerging obesity prevention practices to inspire and energize grassroots efforts in the 16 Southern States.

 State-based teams will meet in a special session to provide opportunities for regional collaboration and collective impact.
 These sessions offer a venue for state-based learning communities for obesity prevention and ongoing coordinated action for systems change.